BindBC/bindbc-sdl/README.md

 	<img alt="BindBC SDL logo" width="50%" src="https://raw.githubusercontent.com/BindBC/bindbc-branding/master/logo_wide_sdl.png"/>
 </div>

+#TODO:
+- Reformat everything into two a big info-dump/reference, and a "quick-start" sort of guide, with more detail/troubleshooting in case the user needs it.

 # BindBC SDL
 This project provides a set of both static and dynamic bindings to [SDL (Simple Direct Media Layer)](https://libsdl.org/) and its official extension libraries.
 They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.
 This package is intended as a replacement of [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.